OSGeo/gdal/gdal/doc/source/development/rfc/rfc67_nullfieldvalues.rst

        } Set;

-This is not strictly related to this work but the 3rd marker decreases the likelyhood of a genuine value to be misinterpreted as unset / null.
+This is not strictly related to this work but the 3rd marker decreases the likelihood of a genuine value to be misinterpreted as unset / null.
 This does not increase the size of the structure that is already at least 12 bytes large.